amitjavilaventura/chromHMMviewR/README.md

 ## Cite

-If you use this package, please cite this repository and give it an star.
+If you use this package, please cite [this repository](https://github.com/amitjavilaventura/chromHMMviewR) and give it a star.

 ## More